-Moreover, the report of the Ministry of Finance for 2018 noted that employees in the medical sector are the only public sector workers who are allowed to hold private sector jobs on the side.
-In other professions not only is there a strict separation between the two, but working in both systems at the same time is severely criticized (Belinsky, Alexey et al., 2018).
-One suggestion was to restrict department heads to working in the public system only, to prevent conflict of interests:
+Moreover, a 2018 report from the Ministry of Finance noted that employees in the medical sector are the only public sector workers who are allowed to hold private sector jobs on the side [ref?].
+In other professions not only is there a strict separation between the two, but working in both systems at the same time is severely criticized (Belinsky, et al., 2018).
+One suggestion in the report for addressing this situation unique to the healthcare system was to restrict department heads to working in the public system only, to prevent conflict of interests:

 It shouldn’t be this way.
 There’s no other area in the country where public servants work in their same profession privately.
-Can you imagine a justice on the Supreme Court who also gives consultations privately at an attorney?
+Can you imagine a justice on the Supreme Court who also gives consultations privately as an attorney?
 Can you consider the possibility that the director general of the Finance Ministry would also be a consultant to private industry?
 But in the field of health care, department heads in public hospitals have an interest in patients coming to them privately.
 This is an unimaginable conflict of interest.
 The system should insist that anyone who’s a candidate for an administrative position in a public hospital won’t work in any other position.
 If you don’t want to forgo private practice, no problem.
 Just don’t aspire to be department head.
-It cannot be that public hospital department heads will have as a priority their private practice.
-B15 – Cardio-thoracic surgeon (public sector exclusively)
+It cannot be that public hospital department heads will have as a priority their private practice. ~B15 – Cardio-thoracic surgeon (public sector exclusively)

 The public-private mix causes physicians to leave public work early in the day.
-As a result, in mid-afternoon there are very few seniors in public hospitals which in turn means there are not enough physicians teaching the residents.
+As a result, in mid-afternoon there are very few senior physicians in public hospitals.
+The dual commitment to both private and public sectors interferes not only with medical care but also with other responsibilities, like teaching students and instructing residents.
 A director voices the difficulties in handling an operation schedule when physicians leave their public workplace in mid-day:

 As a result of forbidden mixture, at 2pm the doctors abandon the hospitals.
 If they don’t leave physically, their heads are no longer in the hospital.
 Then the department directors deal with various constraints: “Put me in this operation.”
-“Don’t put me in that operation.”

-B22 – General surgeon (public sector exclusively)
+“Don’t put me in that operation.” ~B22 – General surgeon (public sector exclusively)

-The dual commitment to both private and public sectors interferes not only with medical care but also with other responsibilities like teaching students and instructing residents.

 Balancing the public-private mix

 Physicians feel uncomfortable with their own public-private mix.
 One can see it in the way they talk about the tension between the two systems.
 They rationalize and insist on explaining why the way they navigate is reasonable.
 The balancing acts consist of a range of solutions.

-Some physicians prevent overlapping by scheduling private practice only on days they do not work or operate in the public hospitals, or by locating the private clinic in walking distance from their public hospital.
+1. Some physicians prevent overlapping by scheduling private practice only on days they do not work or operate in the public hospitals, or by locating the private clinic in walking distance from their public hospital.

-Another way to minimize discomfort is to have an intermediary between physicians and their private patients, such as hiring a secretary to deal with payment.
+2. Another way to minimize discomfort is to have an intermediary between physicians and their private patients, such as hiring a secretary to deal with payment.
 This way doctors can overcome the discomfort of talking about pecuniary matters with the patient.
-A cardiologist who works in both sectors in the same place describes how the secretaries manage his two schedules and both "kinds" of patients.
+A cardiologist who works in both sectors in the same place describes how the same secretaries manage his two schedules and both "kinds" of patients.

-Interviewer: The same secretaries arrange your schedule for your public and private patients?

-Interviewee: Not exactly, but actually yes.
 In the public clinic there is a separate counter where all the patients register and appointments are made for all kinds of tests.
-The secretaries who worked for me apparently arrange my private clinic, so the same secretary prints the documents for my private and public patients.
-B8 – Cardiologist (public and private sector)
+The secretaries who worked for me apparently arrange my private clinic, so the same secretary prints the documents for my private and public patients. ~B8 – Cardiologist (public and private sector)